brashrebel/display-post-meta/readme.txt

 1. Upload the `display-post-meta` folder to the `/wp-content/plugins/` directory

-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress

-1. Navigate to any Post or Page on your website and click on the "DPM" link in the toolbar.
+3. Navigate to any Post or Page on your website and click on the "DPM" link in the toolbar.

 == Frequently Asked Questions ==

 = What is this plugin for? =

 When working with WordPress it is often useful to view the meta data that is being associated with a given post or page.
 This can be helpful especially when designing templates and other such things.
 This plugin simply outputs in a  visual way, all the data it can find.

 = What can we expect in future releases? =

-* Better support for custom taxonomies.

 * A better looking design.

 * Choices for how you would like to the data to be displayed.

+* More detailed data pertaining to the current post